chris-sanders/chris-sanders.github.io/_posts/2018-03-16-benchmark-commodity-ceph.md

 to more Ceph nodes in the future.
 Additionally, it's running a full Ubuntu base that can easily deploy more software in LXD containers operating as a compute node.

+These benchmarks are good enough that I plan to continue setting up a single node Ceph for home storage.
+Since my current deployment was intended specifically for benchmarking, I plan on testing a path for safe upgrades so the changes can be run with a reasonable expectation of future upgrades without data loss.

 [hardware-yaml]: https://github.com/chris-sanders/ceph-fio-results/blob/master/hardware.yaml
 [hdd-folder]: https://github.com/chris-sanders/ceph-fio-results/tree/master/hdd